0maaz-01/Dentist/README.md

 ### 1️⃣ **Landing Page**

-A welcoming and visually engaging home page designed to give users a comprehensive first impression:
+A welcoming and visually engaging home page designed to give users a comprehensive first impression :

 * 🎥 **Video Section**
-  Embedded promotional or walkthrough videos of the dental clinic
+  Embedded walkthrough videos of the dental clinic

 * 🧠 **Doctor’s Mindset Section**
   A few lines on the clinic’s philosophy, treatment ethics, and care approach